heuer/segno/docs/comparison-qrcode-libs.rst

                                                                         `colorama`_)
     ================================================================    =====================    ===================    ===================    ======================    ========

 ..
-[1] The Hanzi mode is not part of ISO/IEC 18004 and may not supported by all QR Code decoders.
+[1] The Hanzi mode is not part of ISO/IEC 18004 and may not be supported by all QR Code decoders.
        Segno uses the Hanzi mode if the user enables it explicitly, see :ref:`hanzi-mode` for details

 ..
 [2] Even if all libs generate the same byte output (``40 e5 15 22 04 36 f6 46 52 05 37 96 d6 26 f6 c0``),